35 Octopus Quotes Talking To Intelligence and Ocean Lives (2025)

 Octopuses, together with squids and cuttlefish, form part of the inkfish class called Cephalopoda.
 They took their famous eight-legged form long before animals thrived on land.
-For around 300 million years, they have evolved into unique and crafty creatures, almost alien-like when compared to other animals.
+For around 300 million years, they have evolved into unique and crafty creatures, almost alien-like compared to other animals.
+We have carefully selected these octopus quotes to shed light on these slimy, multi-appendaged sea animals.

 As the name implies, the octopus (Greek word for eight-foot) has eight tentacles that it uses to swim, crawl, and hunt.
 We have all known this fact since we were kids, but did you know they have three hearts?
-Two of them will pump blood past the gills, and the other larger one circulates blood around the body.
+Two will pump blood past the gills, and the other larger one circulates blood around the body.

 "Talent without discipline is like an octopus on roller skates.
 There's plenty of movement, but you never know if it's going to be forward, backwards, or sideways."